How did the pandemic impact California's pollution levels?

 Now that the COVID-19 emergency status is being lifted across the United States, BAAQMD says that traffic has been steadily increasing back to pre-pandemic levels.
 The district suggests that workers consider alternate forms of transportation including public transit.

-“We must find alternatives to driving alone to protect our air quality,” a BAAQMD spokesperson told KRON4.
+“We must find alternatives to driving alone to protect our air quality,” a BAAQMD spokesperson told KRON.